 The Partnership Plan is our five-year management strategy.
-It identifies key issues facing the AONB, sets out long term objectives for its future and highlights the actions needed to conserve our landscape.
+It identifies key issues facing our AONB, sets out long term objectives for its future and highlights the actions needed to conserve our landscape.

-The AONB Annual Review outlines the work of the AONB Partnership and team over the last financial year; working with partners on environmental, community and rural economy projects across the AONB.
+The Annual Review outlines the work of the AONB Partnership and team over the last financial year; working with partners on environmental, community and rural economy projects across East Devon AONB.

 The Partnership holds two business meetings a year.
 In addition we hold a summer seminar each July, held at varying AONB locations, as well as an Annual Meeting.

-Annual Meeting and Acland Awards (5-9pm venue tbc)
+Annual Meeting and Acland Award (date & details tbc)